Finance (FINC)

 Problems confronting commercial banks: development and application of credit standards, decisions on loan applications, liquidity management and profit sensitivity to varying interest rates.
 TSI Restriction(s): Reading, Math, and Writing

-Prerequisites: FINC 3310 or equivalent.
+Prerequisites: FINC 3310 or FINC 3337 or equivalent.

 Restrictions: Graduate level students may not enroll.

-FINC 3337 Finance for Non-Finc Majors
+FINC 3337 Principles of Corporate Finance

 Credits: 3 (3-0-0)

-Prerequisites: Completion of the College of Business prerequisites with a grade of ‘C’ or better.
+Prerequisites: Completion of the College of Business prerequisites with a grade of C or better.

 FINC 3338 Financial Statement Analysis